micro-example/monolith-to-microservices/prerequisites/README.md

 ```
 docker-compose up
 ```
-This will bring up Service-Center, Client, Server, MesherConsumer, MesherProvider, Zipkin, Grafana and Prometheus in docker container.
+This will bring up Service-Center, Client, Server, MesherConsumer, MesherProvider, Grafana and Prometheus in docker container.

 ```
 docker ps